RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

   * Depleted Elerium Rounds shred reduced to 2.
 Visual changes
   * Flush has a new, improved visualization.
+  * Many abilities now display their tech level dependent bonuses at each tech level.
 Other changes
   * Scrounger AWC ability removed.
   * New AWC ability: Lightfoot.
 You have +3 Mobility and are harder to detect while concealed.